My friend Beth offers editing services for books, web sites, reports, articles.

 Your lender will be in touch to finalise the details of your mortgage.
 This is where you sign your life away--they'll give you a huge stack of forms that need to be signed in about a hundred different places.
 You'll also need to provide evidence that you have insured the property, so send along your letter of currency your insurer sent you a few steps ago.

 At the time of writing, the Government is offering a First Home Owner's Grant (FHOG) for people buying their first home.
-If you're eligible for this, now is the point to apply.
+If you're eligible for this, now is the time to apply.
 You can either apply yourself, or your finance provider can do it for you.
 If your finance provider does it for you, they receive the grant on your behalf and can add it to the pool of funds during settlement.

 Arrange a pre-settlement inspection of the property.
 This is your last chance to make sure everything has been left in a state that you're happy with and probably the first time you've seen the property completely empty.

 Just before settlement, contact your solicitor to find out if you need to provide any additional cheques.
-There will be some miscellaneous amounts (such as the cost of the pest report, any different between the amount you borrowed and the agreed purchase price of the house, etc.) that you will need to cover in the form of bank cheques.
+There will be some miscellaneous amounts (such as the cost of the pest report, any difference between the amount you borrowed and the agreed purchase price of the house, etc.) that you will need to cover in the form of bank cheques.

 Contact the seller's agent to make arrangements to take possession of the keys after settlement.